Phenom84/next-ecommerce/README.md

 ## Requirements

-For development, you will need [Node.js(v12.16.0)](https://nodejs.org/) and a node package manager NPM(6.13.4), installed in your environement.
+For development, you will need [Node.js(v11+)](https://nodejs.org/) and a node package manager NPM, installed in your environement.

 ## Installation